dakadkart/xyz-documentation/docs/api/concepts/namespaces.md

-# Namespaces
+## Namespaces

 Namespaces are used to group objects unambiguously, so they can be addressed without confusion.
-They are used in several areas like XML and Object-oriented programming, to name a few.
+They are used in several areas like XML and Object-oriented programming.

-## Example
+### Example

-### Request
+#### Request

 *Try in [Swagger](https://xyz.api.here.com/hub/static/swagger/#/Edit_Features)*